shlienlab/raccoon/docs/clustering.rst

 ==========

 There are currently two native optimizers, to be set with the :code:`optimizer` flag.
-A third option, :code:`htune` allows you to use the hyperparameters optimization algorithms implemented in Ray Tune.
+A third option, :code:`tpe` allows you to use Tree-structured Parzen Estimators with Optuna_.

 ===============  ============================================================
 :code:`'grid'`   **Grid Search**: given a set of parameters ranges and steps,